cytomining/cytominer-database/README.rst

 The [database_engine] section specifies the backend.
 Possible key-value pairs are:
 **engine** = *SQLite* or **engine** = *Parquet*.
-[Potential ToDo: Delete Section and introduce a command flag]

 The [schema] section
 --------------------